HOFNER GUITAR PICKUPS

 wood.jpeg - 40Kb

 You don't see many wooden bodied pickups these days!!
 Two aluminium vertical adjustment wheel on threaded mountings were originally fitted between the base and main body of the pickup, (see plastic cased bar pickup below), but unfortunately these are missing from this example.
-The centre of the pickup has been hollowed out, and five bar magnets are fitted inside - see further pictures of this very unusual pickup.
+The centre of the pickup has been hollowed out, and five bar magnets surrounded by a hand-wound coil are fitted inside.
+This was the first pickup designed by Walter Hofner, the father of the Hofner Violin Bass.

 bar.jpeg - 38Kb